James-HoneyBadger/dreamberd-interpreter/DREAMBERD_IDE_README.md

 ## Installation

-The GUI IDE is included with the DreamBerd Python package.
+The GUI IDE is included with the Gulf of Mexico Python package.
 Install dependencies:

 ```bash
 pip install -e .